 Other important information

-If you want your child’s surname and given names stated separately on their travel document, you must first have their surname registered with Justis.
+Are the given names and surname not listed separately on the birth certificate?
+And do you want your child’s surname and given names stated separately on their travel document?
+Then you must first have their surname registered with Justis.
 There is no cost for this.

 What you need when applying to have a name registered